bhospy/bhospy.github.io/README.md

 Roadmap

-Prepare one sample pydemo, and make it automated:
+- Prepare one sample pydemo, and make it automated:
+>> I am currently working on getting pydemo setup script work on single python script.
+Then, I will try to make it work with multiple scripts, polish it, and will make it fully automated.

 - Add log depthview interpretation to PyDemo
 - Add log summary charts to PyDemo
 - Add production allocation to PyDemo